yhuang85/mandy/docs/_sources/physics/the-quantum-theory-of-fields.rst.txt

 or both.

 So far everything have been rather abstract, but in fact, the (homogeneous) Lorentz group can be understood quite intuitively.
-There are basically two building blocks: one is a rotation in the :math:`3`-space, which says that the space is homogeneous in all (spatial) directions, and the other is a so-called *boost*, which says that, as G. Galileo originally noted, one cannot tell if a system is stationary or is moving in a constant velocity without making a reference to outside of the system.
-To spell out the details, let's consider a stationary frame with :math:`d\xbf = 0` and a moving frame with :math:`d\xbf' / dt' = \vbf`.
+There are basically two building blocks: one is a rotation in the :math:`3`-space, which says that the space is homogeneous in all (spatial) directions, and the other is a so-called *boost*, which says that, as G. Galileo originally noted, one cannot tell if a system is at rest or is moving in a constant velocity without making a reference to outside of the system.
+To spell out the details, let's consider a rest frame with :math:`d\xbf = 0` and a moving frame with :math:`d\xbf' / dt' = \vbf`.
 Then the transformation :math:`dx' = \Lambda dx` can be simplified as

 .. math::
 	:nowrap: